Round Top Lake Sunset lost Cabin Mine

 South past the Blue Lakes Road you encounter the Tamarack Trailhead junction

-.75 of a mile South of the Tamarack Trailhead junction Southbound backpackers will encounter the creek that drains East from Tamarack Lake.
-Tamarack Lake is an eight-mile up this creek to your right, to the West.
+.75 of a mile South of this trail junction to the Tamarack Trailhead along the Pacific Crest Trail backpackers encounter the creek draining East from Tamarack Lake.

 This creek dies during late Summer of dry years.